 Infections at the gym or a park isn’t too common.
 In fact, these two are the most probable places to contract infections from other folks around us.
 Nevertheless, a few simple and completely doable measures are all that one requires to keep safe.

 Have you ever thought that while you’re visiting a gym to get yourself fit and healthy, you’re actually exposed to the risk of contracting an infection from a fellow gym member?
 Every single equipment in the gym goes through the hands of several people ranging from few to hundreds (depending on the popularity of the gym) in a day.
 It’s likely that a few of them might be sick with a n infection as common as common cold.

 Skip the gym if you’re unwell (infectious or not).
 Not only you’re risking other people to catch infection from you (if you’ve infection), you’re also risking yourself into catching another infection since your immunity would already be weak due to the sickness.

-8. Visit the gym early in the morning.
 Some of the germs that might have settled on the equipment last night would already be dead.
 Also, the gym would have been cleaned and thus less chances of contracting any infection.
 However, only a limited number of users can take benefit of the same.

 If you want to protect yourself from infections at the gym, you must take care of your personal hygiene.
 Do whatever it takes to keep yourself clean throughout your workout session.